-The B&O tax is a gross receipts tax.
+The business and occupation (B&O) tax is a gross receipts tax.
 It is measured on the value of products, gross proceeds of sale, or gross income of each business.
 The tax rate varies by classification.
 Rates for the major classifications range from 0.471% to 1.750%.
 Preferential rates are available for certain activities.

 Several credits against the B&O tax are available.
-However, state law does not allow a credit for the cost of converting a firm to an employee-owned structure.
+However, state law does not allow a credit for the cost of converting a business to an employee-owned structure.